 The carrying amount of the financial assets is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of profit or loss and other comprehensive income within "net impairment losses on financial and contract assets".
+Subsequent recoveries of amounts for which loss allowance was previously recognised are credited against the same line item.

-Debt instruments measured at AC are presented in the statement of financial position net of the allowance for ECL.
+Debt instruments carried at amortised cost are presented in the statement of financial position net of the allowance for ECL.
 For loan commitments and financial guarantee contracts, a separate provision for ECL is recognised as a liability in the statement of financial position.